BobTheBuidler/ez-a-sync/docs/index.rst

-.. generic_exporters documentation master file, created by sphinx-quickstart on Thu Feb  1 21:29:06 2024.
+.. ez-a-sync documentation master file, created by sphinx-quickstart on Thu Feb  1 21:29:06 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to generic_exporters's documentation!
+Welcome to ez-a-sync's documentation!
 =============================================

 .. toctree::